 The Legal Inclusion Indicators that have been developed for the Mapping logically stem from this definition.

-(*) Definition derived from Global Goal 16 for the purpose of the Mapping program, and based on the 22 years of experience of Microjustice4All
+(*) Definition derived from SDG 16 for the purpose of the Legal Inclusion Mapping, and based on the 22 years of experience of Microjustice4All